Range Map

 • Fuel Thirst: Cruise burn of approximately 43.6 GPH at 75% power is roughly double a piston single and well above the 310 hp Navajo.
 Charter and freight economics depend on filling seats or cargo to keep the per-mile cost reasonable.

-• Engine Costs: Lycoming TIO-540 overhauls run approximately $25,000 per engine, with the J2BD-series cylinders historically prone to shock-cooling damage.
+• Engine Costs: Lycoming TIO-540 / LTIO-540 overhauls run approximately $67,500 per side on the catalogue’s Gann Aviation TIO-540 spine, roughly $135,000 for the counter-rotating pair, and the J2BD-series cylinders are historically prone to shock-cooling damage.
 Disciplined power management is critical to reaching the 1,800 hr published TBO.

-• Unpressurized: Service ceiling is 24,000 ft, but most operations cruise FL120 to FL180.
-Long-haul comfort suffers compared to the pressurized Mojave or Cheyenne siblings.
+• Unpressurised: Service ceiling is 24,000 ft, but most operations cruise FL120 to FL180.
+Long-haul comfort suffers compared to the pressurised Mojave or Cheyenne siblings.

-• Maintenance Complexity: Turbocharged, geared engines plus hydraulic gear and flap systems generate higher annual costs than owner-flown light twins.
+• Maintenance Complexity: Turbocharged engines plus hydraulic gear and flap systems generate higher annual costs than owner-flown light twins, and the type’s heavy commercial utilization shows up in fleet maintenance costs well above lighter cabin twins.
 Budget commercially even for private operation.

 See Also